port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 ## Test the application

-In order to test the deployed application, you should run the exporter's Lambda with an empty test event (`{}`), and review the execution status and logs.
+In order to test the deployed application, you should run the exporter's lambda with an empty test event (`{}`), and review the execution status and logs.

 :::tip Invoke a function with a test event
-A reference showing how to invoke a Lambda function with a test event can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/testing-functions.html#invoke-with-event).
+A reference showing how to invoke a lambda function with a test event can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/testing-functions.html#invoke-with-event).
 :::

 :::info
-The exporter's Lambda can run for more than 15 minutes (the maximum amount of time that a Lambda function can run).
+The exporter's lambda can run for more than 15 minutes (the maximum amount of time that a Lambda function can run).
-If a function has been running for more than 10 minutes, and there are any resources left to sync, a new Lambda instance will be launched to continue the syncing process.
+If a function has been running for more than 10 minutes, and there are any resources left to sync, a new lambda instance will be launched to continue the syncing process.

 :::